Shippable/docs/sources/release/mutiple-components.md

       - release-multiple-component
 ```

 We provide the two manifest jobs as inputs to the release job `multiple-components-release`.
-Each Manifest job takes its associated image as its input.
+Each manifest job takes its associated image as its input.

-The version resource `release-version` defined earlier in shippable.resources.yml is provide as another input.
+The version resource `release-version` defined earlier in shippable.resources.yml is provided as the third input to the release job.

 The bump field will increment the version and set the version to 1.1.0-beta.
-The bump file can also be configured to increment major, minor, patch, alpha, beta or rc.
+The bump field can be configured to increment major, minor, patch, alpha, beta, or rc.

 For additional documentation on the bump field, please go [here](http://docs.shippable.com/pipelines/jobs/release/).